ashishrpandey/kubernetes-training/05-services.md

     root@kubia-3inly:/# curl http://kubia.default
     root@kubia-3inly:/# curl http://kubia

- - here kubia corresponds to the service name, default stands for the namespace the service is defined in,
+ - Here kubia corresponds to the service name, default stands for the namespace the service is defined in,
  - svc.cluster.local is a configurable cluster domain suffix used in all cluster local service names.
  - All of this possible because of DNS service running.